jennraeross/dnd-homebrew/clericDomains/mercury.md

 _2nd-level Mercury feature_

 You gain this additional Channel Divinity option.
 As a bonus action, you can verbally call upon divine power to escape your enemies.
 When you do so, you can teleport up to 30 feet to an unoccupied space that you can see.

 ### Swift Reflexes

 _6th-level Mercury feature_

+You've become very well practiced in avoiding danger and scrambling out of the way when expedient.
 When you cast a cantrip with a casting time of one action or make a weapon attack, you can take the Dash or Disengage action as a bonus action.

-Additionally, when you make a weapon attack with a light melee weapon you are holding in one hand, you can also make an attack with a different light melee weapon you are holding in your other hand.
-You do not add your ability modifier to the damage of the second attack.

 ### Divine Strike